-With a lack of major cities in Northern California, unless you are from here, you've probably only seen it passing by the windows of your car.
+With a lack of major cities in northern California, unless you are from here, you've probably only seen it passing by the windows of your car.
 Well, it's time you stopped and saw what it's all about.
-Castle Crags State Park is an great place to stop for a few nights and get into some of the most rewarding hiking in the state.
+Castle Crags State Park is a great place to stop for a few nights and get into some of the most rewarding hiking in the state.

 There are viewpoints that can be accessed in less than two miles, and some that will take up most of the day.
-The campground will let you spend more of your time exploring, and is open all year, and reservable through the peak season.
-The weather here is outstanding, and is typically dry and warm more than half the year.
-When it's over 100 degrees, the Sacramento River beckons right in the day use area and several lakes are less than an hour away.
+The weather here is outstanding and is typically dry and warm for more than half the year.
+When it's over 100 degrees, the Sacramento River is right near the day-use area and several lakes are less than an hour away.
 The views in every direction are spectacular, so be sure to come with your best camera.

 Nearby Mount Shasta is a lively ski town with shopping, restaurants, and a slew of beer and coffee spots for the young and adventurous crowd.
 Mount Shasta Ski Park is open for downhill mountain biking in the summer and skiers and snowboarders in the winter.

-With 28 miles of hiking trails within the Castle Crags SP, you can visit several times and cover new terrain each time.
-Crags Trails covers seven miles to the jaw-dropping views at the base of Castle Dome.
+With 28 miles of hiking trails within the Castle Crags State Park, you can visit several times and cover new terrain each time.
+Crags Trails will take you seven miles up to the jaw-dropping views at the base of Castle Dome.
 This popular route climbs 2,600 vertical feet and gets pretty steep and narrow toward the top.
 The dangers in this area need to be respected.
 Come prepared with great footwear, plenty of water, snacks, and an extra layer for quick-dropping temperatures in the evening.
-Leave the dogs at home, they are not allowed on the trails.
+While dogs are allowed at the campsites, they are not permitted on the trails.